|Nutrition Facts (per serving)|

 Tri-tip is also known as triangle steak.
 It comes from the bottom sirloin cut of beef.
-It is often used to make hamburgers, but the tradition of grilling it sprang up in Santa Maria, California in the 1950s.
+It is often used to make hamburgers, but the tradition of grilling it sprang up in Santa Maria, California, in the 1950s.
 It is a lower-cost cut of beef that has full flavor and less fat.

-Sliced tri-tip steak can pair well the usual barbecue or grilling sides, or you can select a menu that is more French or Italian-focused.
+Sliced tri-tip steak can pair well the usual barbecue or grilling sides or you can select a menu that is more French- or Italian-focused.
 You might let your choice of wine inspire you.

-- 2 to 3-pound tri-tip steak
+2 to 3 pounds tri-tip steak

-- 1/2 cup hearty red wine, such as Cabernet or Sangiovese
+1/2 cup hearty red wine, such as cabernet or Sangiovese

 4 cloves garlic, finely minced

 1/4 cup olive oil